danielthegray/vaultfile/README.md

 This will output a JSON string in one line to `stdout`, containing the numerical parameters of the public key registered in the vaultfile.
 Specifying a name that is not registered will output an error message on `stderr`.

-#### Remove a public key from a vaultfile
+#### De-register a public key from a vaultfile

-Remove a public key from the vaultfile:
+De-register a public key from the vaultfile:

-    vaultfile remove-key -f secret_file.vault --key-name <KEY_NAME>
+    vaultfile deregister-key -f secret_file.vault --key-name <KEY_NAME>

 ### Secret management
 Write/add a secret to a secret file: